One company – many businesses

 3. Jensen (BU Jensen)

-This newly established group focuses on developing premium brands internationally, beyond their home territories.
+This group focuses on developing premium brands internationally, beyond their home territories.
 They pursue a go-to-market strategy which will primarily involve direct to consumer business models, both online and offline.

 Typically, the model of choice is DTC (i.e. “Direct-to-Consumer”), either through owned operated stores or through franchise partners.
 In some cases, in the home-market, e.g. Jensen in Norway and Bico in Switzerland, a mainly wholesale approach is currently used.
 The responsibility of route-to-market lies exclusively with the division leadership.